bilyv/runi-outdated/README.md

 - `damaged_products` - Damaged inventory tracking
 - `stock_movements` - All inventory movements (also used for product deletion approval workflow)

-#### Product Deletion Approval Workflow
+#### Product Editing and Deletion Approval Workflow

-The application implements a two-phase approval workflow for product deletions to prevent accidental data loss:
+The application implements a two-phase approval workflow for product edits and deletions to prevent accidental data loss:

+1. **Edit Request Phase**:
+   - User selects a product to edit in the inventory interface
+   - System opens the "Edit Product" dialog
+   - User modifies one or more fields and provides a reason for the changes
+   - Upon submission, for each changed field, a record is created in the `stock_movements` table with:
+     - `movement_type`: 'product_edit'
+     - `product_id`: References the product being edited
+     - `field_changed`: The specific field that was modified
+     - `old_value`: Original value before edit
+     - `new_value`: Proposed new value
+     - `reason`: User-provided explanation
+     - `status`: Initially 'pending'
+     - `performed_by`: User who initiated the edit

-1. **Deletion Request Phase**:
+2. **Deletion Request Phase**:
    - User selects a product to delete in the inventory interface
    - System opens the "Request Product Deletion" dialog
    - User must provide a reason for the deletion